December 5, 1932 – Little Richard:

 Little Richard was present at a series of orgies in the 1950s and 1960s where apparently, some straight sex slipped in when he wasn’t paying any attention.

-As World of Wonder writer James St. James wrote in October, Little Richard seems to have handed in his gay card once again.
-St. James reported that in an interview with 3ABN, Little Richard spoke about his sexuality, saying he was dedicating his final years to living “like Jesus”, insisting men should live as men and women as women:
+In 2016, Little Richard seems to have handed in his gay card once again.
+Little Richard spoke about his sexuality, saying he was dedicating his final years to living “like Jesus”, insisting men should live as men and women as women:

 Still, Little Richard inspired a generation of musicians: